Last Updated on

 Two tried and true restaurants serving authentic Cuban food in town are Dona Nora on Paseo del Prado and Te Quedaras in the city center.

 Not far from Cienfuegos are the interesting colonial towns of Jibara and Santa Clara.
 Nearby are the honey-colored beaches of Guardalavaca and Playa Pesquero.
-Cienfuegos’s proximity to these locations makes the city a good base from which to explore the charms of south-central Cuba.
+Cienfuegos’ proximity to these locations makes the city a good base from which to explore the most charming places in south-central Cuba.